|

 they require more maintenance over time and are prone to pump failure after a

 few years.
-It’s worth noting that they also tend to cost more and are a little
+It’s worth noting that they cost more and have a shorter lifespan of only 3-4

 After Installation: Keep an Eye on Temps